 Unfortunately, some hernia mesh complications may be so severe that they cause death.

-Johnson & Johnson Ethicon Mesh Recall
+Johnson & Johnson Ethicon Hernia Mesh

 The two unpublished analyses conducted by Herniamed German Registry and Danish Hernia Database determined Ethicon’s hernia recurrence and reoperation rates were higher than average.